recycle-me-org/recycle-me-api/README.md

 }
 ```

-Note: Response is limited to a list of 10 or less.
+Note: Response is limited to a list of 10 results or less.

 #### materials query: